piazzesiNiccolo/Competitive-Programming/Lecture_03/Next_larger_element/next.md

 - push x in the stack

-When the array is fully scanned print from right to left the array nexts
+At the end return the array nexts reversed in order to output the solution from left to right

 ## Time complexity